NicklasDegnebolig/degne-content/content/index.md

 ---
-title: 'Title of the page'
+title: Title of the page
-description: 'meta description of the page'
+description: meta description of the page
 ---

 # Welcome